cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/investagating_firmware_bug.md

 - i created a new version of recur from the newest (april) version of stretch. this also displays the bug.

-- finally i created a new version of recur from the older vesrion (november) and made sure to not install any of the new packages (midi / capture). this worked without the bug on an old version of the code ! wahoo. i now tried installing those new packages and running the update code. still working !
+- finally i created a new version of recur from the older version (november) and made sure to not install any of the new packages (midi / capture). this worked without the bug on an old version of the code ! wahoo. i now tried installing those new packages and running the update code. still working !

 - next i created an image of this working recur. (known issues with the image so far : screen saver is on, our home wifi is included)